🏝 Perfect 5 Day Maui Itinerary (Post-Fires) for 2023

 Your day will begin at the incredible Haleakala National Park summit, which is the most famous place for sunrise in all of Hawaii.

-Whether you decide on partaking in sunrise or not, we recommend exploring the park and the beautiful Maui upcountry to begin your day.
+Whether you wake up for sunrise or sleep in, we recommend exploring the park and the beautiful Maui upcountry to begin your day.

 The most popular ways to see Haleakala National Park are:

-After enjoying the volcanic highlands, you will return to sea level to wander around one of Maui’s most charming, historic towns in Paia.
+After enjoying the volcanic highlands, you will return to sea level to wander around one of Maui’s most charming historic towns in Paia.
+This is the perfect place to pick up some unique Hawaii souvenirs and gifts.

 From here, you can choose one of many beaches to relax and/or snorkel from.
-The Maui North Shore is home at some of the best secret beaches on Maui.
+The Maui North Shore is home to some of the best secret beaches on Maui.

 Haleakala National Park

-For those who prefer to visit independently and drive themselves, visit the official Haleakala NPS site.
-Here, you will find everything you need to know about the park, including reservations, hikes, planners, maps, and important park alerts including closures.
+Those who prefer to visit independently and drive themselves will find the official Haleakala NPS website helpful for planning.
+On their site, you will find everything you need to know about the park, including reservations, hikes, planners, maps, and park alerts.

-For those that have one, be sure to pack your NPS annual pass or consider buying one if you’ll be exploring several NPS sites this year!
+If you have one, be sure to pack your NPS annual pass.
+Otherwise, consider buying one if you expect to visit at least three NPS sites this year!

-⭐️ Pro tip: Pack warm clothes!
-You will be at 10,023 feet (3,055m) in elevation so it’ll be much cooler than the beach, particularly at sunrise!
+βοΈ Pro tip: Pack warm clothes!
+You will be at 10,023 feet (3,055m) in elevation, so it’ll be much colder than the beach, particularly at sunrise!

-This highly-rated tour will pick you up from your hotel and take you directly to the summit to watch the sun come up.
-Here you will have coffee and pastries waiting, before returning to your hotel by late morning.
-It is a particularly great option if your Maui itinerary is tight, as it frees up the afternoon for beach hopping or whale watching.
+This highly-rated tour will pick you up from your hotel and take you to the summit to watch the sunrise where coffee and pastries await.
+It is a great option if your Maui itinerary is tight, as it frees up the afternoon for beach hopping or whale watching. - Guided hike of Haleakala crater with lunch: 4.8/5 β

 Take in the highlights of Upcountry Maui and witness the otherworldly landscape of Haleakala.
-After taking time to enjoy the national park, you will go on to explore ‘Iao Valley and witness the impressive ʻĪao Needle.
+After enjoying the national park, you will explore ‘Iao Valley where you will encounter the impressive Κ»Δͺao Needle. - Haleakala Sunrise Downhill Bike Tour: 5/5 β

 After a ride in a van to Haleakala for sunrise, you will ride downhill at your own pace, stopping for photos and a light breakfast along the way.